A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Methodology

-In this section, we present a multimodal motion correction approach that utilizes both image and shape information.
+In this section, we present a hybrid motion correction approach that utilizes both image and shape information.
+UniMo requires both images and their corresponding segmentation maps as input during training and inference.
+Segmentation maps are converted to distance transforms, which serve as intensity-invariant shape representations for the geometric branch of the model.
+In practice, segmentations can be obtained automatically using existing deep learning methods (e.g.,~\cite{faghihpirayesh2024fetal} for fetal brains) or from public dataset annotations.
 Our objective is to develop an optimal motion correction solution, denoted as $\pmb{Q} (\pmb{\mathcal{T}},\pmb{\mathcal{R}})$, which exhibits increased robustness to variations in image intensity.
 We first define the basic composition operation between two rigid transformations,

 where $\lambda$ denotes the weight parameter balancing the effect of both domains, and $\odot$ is a spherical linear interpolation operator.
 Here, $Q_I$ and $Q_G$ denote the rigid transformations estimated from images and segmentations separately.
 In this work, we apply distance transform to segmentation maps to represent the most straightforward geometric shape of images.
 Other intensity-invariant shape descriptors~\cite{vranic20013d,khotanzad1990invariant} can be easily integrated into our framework as well.